system76/docs/content/unexpected-reboots.md

 ### Software Causes

-Anything not directly affected by hardware, is controlled by software.
-This includes the kernel, drivers, and the desktop environment.
+Anything not directly affected by hardware is controlled by software.
+This includes the kernel, drivers, and desktop environment.
 The Operating System (OS), is essentially a software program that controls other software programs.

 If anything running in software causes a large enough cascade effect, it can take the rest of the system down and cause reboots or shut-offs.